Jack-Klusmann/jack-klusmann.github.io/_projects/from_signals_to_movement.md

 - Average amplitude change
 - Enhanced mean absolute value

-These features are widely used in EMG signal analysis and effectively capture both time-domain and nonlinear properties of muscle activity.

-#### 4. Dimensionality Reduction
-To reduce computational load and improve generalization, we apply **Linear Discriminant Analysis (LDA)** to project the feature space to a lower-dimensional representation before classification.
+To reduce computational load and improve generalization, we applied **Linear Discriminant Analysis (LDA)** to project the feature space into a lower-dimensional representation before classification.

-#### 5. Classification Models
+**3. Classification Models**
-We implemented and compared several classification approaches to evaluate performance, robustness, and real-time suitability:
+We implemented and compared several classification approaches to evaluate their performance and suitability for our use case:

-- **k-Nearest Neighbors (kNN):** Simple and easy to implement but computationally expensive during inference, making it less suitable for real-time embedded deployment.
+- **k-Nearest Neighbors (kNN):** Simple to implement but computationally expensive during inference.

-- **Logistic Regression (LRC):** Fast and interpretable, but its linear decision boundaries limit performance on complex, nonlinear EMG data.
+- **Logistic Regression (LRC):** Fast and interpretable but limited by its linear decision boundaries.

-- **Feedforward Neural Network (FFNN):** Provides nonlinear decision-making capability but requires careful tuning to avoid overfitting and must remain lightweight to meet real-time constraints.
+- **Feedforward Neural Network (FFNN):** Capable of modeling nonlinear relationships but more sensitive to overfitting.

-- **Convolutional Neural Network (CNN):** Capable of automatically extracting hierarchical spatial–temporal features from EMG signals, improving generalization and robustness against signal variability.
+- **Convolutional Neural Network (CNN):** Provides robust spatial–temporal feature extraction while maintaining scalability.

-The final model we used is a **CNN** with **leaky ReLU** activations.
+The final model used was a **CNN** with **leaky ReLU** activations.
 The network was trained using **mini-batch gradient descent** and the **Adam optimizer**, with **batch normalization** to improve convergence and stability.

-#### 6. Post-Processing
+**4. Post-Processing**
 To ensure smooth and stable predictions during real-time control, we implemented a **probability-based refinement** of the classifier output:

-- If the first three labels agreed, the pose was assigned.
+- If the first three labels agree, the pose is assigned.
-- If the second and third labels agreed and their combined probability exceeded 75%, the pose was assigned.
+- If the second and third labels agree and their combined probability exceeded 75%, the pose is assigned.
-- If the third label's probability exceeded 90%, the pose was assigned.
+- If the third label's probability exceeds 90%, the pose is assigned.
-- If the first two labels agreed and their combined probability exceeded 80%, the pose was assigned.
+- If the first two labels agree and their combined probability exceeds 80%, the pose is assigned.
-- In all other cases, the pose defaulted to rest.
+- In all other cases, the pose defaults to the resting state.

+This refinement step aims to reduce transient misclassifications and improve stability during continuous operation.

 ### State Machine
-The challenge here is taht the user cannot do a lot of different msucle activations.
-To convert the classified EMG signals into meaningful and practical control, we implemented a **state machine** that maps the user's muscle activity to specific grasp types.
-The state machine provides an intuitive interface between the **signal classification pipeline** and the **prosthesis control logic**, ensuring smooth and predictable transitions between actions.
+A key challenge in prosthesis control is that users typically have access to only a few distinct and repeatable muscle activations.
+The control strategy must therefore extract as much functionality as possible from a limited number of EMG inputs.
+To address this, we designed a **state machine** that maps muscle activations to specific control actions.
+It enables multiple grasp types and wrist motions using only three user inputs that mimic the muscle activations for **hand extension**, **hand flexion**, and **rest**.

+The prosthesis supports several essential grasp types commonly used in daily activities, including:
+- **Palmer pinch:** Bringing the thumb and index finger together to pick up small objects.
+- **Lateral pinch:** Positioning the thumb against the side of the index finger to hold flat items.
+- **Power grasp:** Closing all fingers into a fist to carry larger objects, such as a crate of bottles.
+- **Precision sphere grasp:** Using the fingertips to manipulate small round objects, such as screwing in a light bulb.
+- **Wrist rotation:** Allowing pronation and supination for improved positioning and dexterity.

-The system recognizes three main EMG states — **Rest**, **Open**, and **Close** — which serve as the user's primary control inputs.
-Depending on the current state and the duration or sequence of these inputs, the prosthesis transitions through a hierarchy of grasping modes.
-This structure enables the user to access multiple grasp types without needing explicit manual selection, making control more fluid and natural.
+The system recognizes three main EMG states: **Rest** (no activation), **Open** (hand extension), and **Close** (hand flexion), which serve as the primary control inputs.
+Depending on the current state and the duration or sequence of these activations, the prosthesis transitions between different grasping modes.
+This design allows the user to access multiple grasp types seamlessly without explicit manual selection.

-#### Grasp Transitions
-- From **Rest**, the user can trigger **Open** or **Close** depending on muscle activation patterns.
-- Short or long activations allow movement between **Grasp Open**, **Grasp Rest**, and **Grasp Close** states, controlling the opening and closing of the hand.
-- When fully open, the system enters the **Fully Open** state, which allows selection of specific grasp types such as **Palmar Pinch**, **Power Grasp**, **Precision Sphere**, or **Lateral Pinch**.
-- Separate states handle **wrist rotation**, allowing transitions between **Pronation**, **Wrist Rest**, and **Supination** for more complete manipulation tasks.

-#### Control Logic
-The design prioritizes **consistency and ease of use**:
+The control logic was designed with a focus on **consistency**, **ease of use**, and **adaptability**:
-- Short activations lead to small, precise movements.
+- Short activations result in small, precise finger or wrist adjustments.
-- Long activations trigger full hand or wrist transitions.
+- Long activations trigger complete transitions between grasp types.
-- All transitions are designed to be **non-blocking**, allowing quick return to the resting position at any point.
+- All transitions are **non-blocking**, allowing the user to return to the resting position at any time.

-By combining this structured control logic with the EMG classifier, the state machine enables **multi-grasp, multi-motion control** using only three intuitive muscle commands.
-This approach strikes a balance between simplicity for the user and flexibility in functionality, supporting a wide range of everyday tasks such as grasping, lifting, rotating, and releasing objects. -->
+Through this structure, the state machine enables **multi-grasp, multi-motion control** using only three intuitive EMG commands.

 ## Findings
 Overall, the system demonstrated robust performance, although the challenges we encountered were quite different from what we had initially expected.